XiaogangHe/NUS-CDE2503/home.md

 {: .note }
-This website is in progress and all content is subject to change.
+This website is a work in progress and all contents are subjected to changes.